Racial and Social Justice Initiatives

 Social Action & Pro Bono

-- As a firm, we publicly joined the call for elimination of social injustice and racial inequality against Black people and all people of color.
+- As a firm, we publicly joined the call for elimination of social injustice and racial inequality against Black people, Asian Americans and Pacific Islanders (AAPI), and all people of color, including as a signatory of the National Asian and Pacific American Bar Association’s (NAPABA) Stand Against Hate statement.

 - V&E donated $100,000 to support the work of organizations addressing racial injustice, structural inequity, and economic disparity in the U.S. – The Bail Project, Equal Justice Initiative, and the National Bar Association.

-- V&E leadership designated Juneteenth, the nationally celebrated commemoration of the ending of slavery in the U.S., as a firm-wide “Day of Service & Healing” optional holiday on June 19, 2020.
-Many in our V&E family took part in listening opportunities, marches, and other community and volunteer events.
+- V&E leadership designated Juneteenth, the nationally celebrated commemoration of the ending of slavery in the U.S., as a firm-wide “Day of Service & Healing” holiday on June 19, 2020.
+Many in our V&E family took part in learning opportunities, marches, and other community and volunteer events.

 Education & Learning

-- We are engaging a skilled Diversity, Equity, and Inclusion practitioner for formal unconscious bias training programs for lawyers and staff across the firm.
+- We have engaged skilled Diversity, Equity, and Inclusion practitioners for formal unconscious bias training programs for lawyers and staff across the firm; and we are continuing with additional programs such as powerful allyship.

-- V&E is collaborating with Harvard Law School Professor David Wilkins to develop concrete action steps and to present a number of programs.
+- V&E is collaborating with Harvard Law School Professor David Wilkins on concrete action steps and to present a number of programs.

 - V&E leadership has been facilitating honest conversations across the firm in a variety of formats with lawyers and staff.